 Washington Annulment and Prohibited Marriage Laws

-State laws dictate the grounds under which an annulment may be granted and which types of marriage are prohibited, such as marriage between close family members or where a previous marriage was undissolved.
-In Washington, annulment and prohibited marriage laws are very similar to those of other states.
-However, the state does permit marriage between members of the same sex.
+State laws dictate the grounds under which an annulment may be granted and which types of marriage are prohibited, such as marriage between close family members or where a previous marriage was not ended either through a divorce or death.

 The basics of Washington's annulment and prohibited marriage laws are listed in the following chart.
 See FindLaw's Marriage Law Overview section for additional articles.

 |Grounds for Annulment||Under 17 without waiver of superior court judge|

 |Legitimacy of Children||Children born during a marriage later voided are born and remain legitimate.|

 |Prohibited Marriages||Previous marriage undissolved; between persons closer in kin than second cousins (half or whole blood); voidable marriages: underage or without sufficient understanding; consent gained by fraud or duress voidable by party laboring under disability or upon whom force or fraud was imposed|

 Note: State laws are constantly changing -- contact a Washington family law attorney or conduct your own legal research to verify the state law(s) you are researching.

 - Washington Law

 - Official State Codes - Links to the official online statutes (laws) in all 50 states and DC.